Rishikesh-pal/java-practice/README.md

 5) Java Program to replace the spaces of a string with a specific character✅
 6) Java Program to find Reverse of the string✅
 7) Java program to find the duplicate characters in a string✅
-8) Java Program to find the frequency of characters
+8) Java Program to find the frequency of characters✅
 9) Java Program to separate the Individual Characters from a String✅
 10) Java Program to swap two string variables without using third variable✅
 11) Reverse String in Java Word by Word ✅